genomicsITER/PFgenetics/README.md

    •	**effect_allele**

-   •	**eaf** [Effect Allele Frequency average from across seven studies included in the meta-analysis.
-Please note that some of the allele frequencies are less than 1% because they are based on a sub-sample of all samples used for TopMed imputation and samples analysed.
+   •	**eaf** [Effect Allele Frequency average from across seven studies included in the meta-analysis]. <i>Please note that some of the allele frequencies are less than 1% because they are based on a sub-sample of all samples used for TopMed imputation and samples analysed.
 In this study, we filtered SNPs based on minor allele account (MAC) ≤ 3 for each individual study, not by MAF.
-See the manuscript for further details].
+See the manuscript for further details</i>.

    •	**n_studies** [The number of studies the variant was analysed in the meta-analysis]